open-wa/wa-automate-nodejs/README.md

 ## Sending Video

 If you intend to use video via @open-wa/wa-automate, you need to use a chrome instance with puppeteer instead of the default chromium instance.
-This is becase chromium does not have any relevant video codecs needed for new whatsapp web video sending features.
+This is becase chromium does not have any relevant video codecs needed for new WA web video sending features.

 You will need to make sure that you have a valid chrome instance on your machine then use the following to tell puppeteer where it can find your chrome isntance.
 The below demo is an example for mac & windows.
 For linux based hosts, you can find the chrome path with ```whereis google-chrome```, it should be something like ```/usr/bin/google-chrome```